AlbertHansen/TripleModularRedundancyTool_developer_guide/update_scripts/update_tmrt.md

     set registers_in  ""
     set registers_out ""

-    # find all registers and their inputs and outputs, if tmrg==true use the voter's output instead
+    # find all registers and their inputs and outputs, if tmrt==true use the voter's output instead
     set registers [get_synopsys_value "all_registers -no_hierarchy"]
     foreach register $registers {
         # get input pins